Sleeper9235/Fur-Friend/README.md

 ## What is it?

-Fur friends is an app that helps with the perious search for that perfect companion.
-Fur friends is a place for Animal Rescues, Shelters, and Foster Parents to display their loved ones in hopes for the perfect match.
-And a place for want to be animal owners to view Animals displayed by the Rescues, Shelters, and Foster Parents.
+Fur friends is an app that helps with the perilous search for that perfect companion.
+Fur friends is a place for Rescues, Shelters, and Fosters to display their loved ones in hopes for the perfect match with a want to be animal owner.

 ## All The Links